 Burlap sunflower wreaths are very popular so why not make a burlap flower for every season?
 Along with the summery sunflower, I’m going to show you how to make a spring daisy, a winter poinsettia, and a flower fit for fall.

-These burlap flowers are perfect for hanging on the front door.
+These no-sew burlap flowers are perfect for hanging on the front door.
 They should be used in an area protected from weather.
 If your door’s not under a porch or awning, they make great wall art too!

 I used 8.5 oz color burlap that’s 46/48″ wide.
 You’ll need 1 yard of each color except for the sunflower and daisy petal colors which require 2 yards.